Towards quantized complex numbers: $q$-deformed Gaussian integers and the Picard group: Introduction

 satisfying the relations $S^2=(TS)^3=\Id$.
 It transitively acts on~$\Q$, via linear-fractional transformations.

 The $q$-deformation~\eqref{TransEq}-\eqref{InvEq} preserves the relations between the generators:

 as elements of~$\PSL(2,\Z[q])$.
 Moreover, if~$T_q$ is chosen to be as in~\eqref{TransEq}, then the matrix~$S_q$ can be characterized as the unique matrix satisfying~\eqref{RelationsEq}.
-Therefore, $T_q$ and~$S_q$ generate an action of the same, ``undeformed'', group~$\PSL(2,\Z)$ by linear-fractional transformations on the space~$\Z(q)$ of rational functions in~$q$ with integer coefficients:
+Therefore, $T_q$ and~$S_q$ generate an action of the same, ``undeformed'', group~$\PSL(2,\Z)$ by linear-fractional transformations on the space~$\Z(q)$ of rational functions $X=X(q)$:

 It follows that, replacing~$T$ by~$T_q$ and~$S$ by~$S_q$, then every $A\in\PSL(2,\Z)$ correctly defines a unique matrix~$A_q$ with coefficients polynomially depending on~$q$.